kaustavshouvik/Striver-SDE-Sheet/README.md

   - Both i and j belong to array 1.
   - i belong to array 1 and j belong to array 2.
   - Both i and j belong to array 2.

+### 4. Kadane's Algorithm
+- Finding the maximum sum array.
+- Basic idea is to keep summing the array elements till and taking the maximum among them and whenever the sum becomes negative we make it 0.
+- Lets say at an index i the sum is negative, it means that the result upto i is **not any good** because even if there are positive elements after i the total sum will still be less than if we would've considered **only** the next element.
+If the next elements were negative, adding it to a negative sum will give more negative result.
+Hence, we make the sum as 0.
+- We initialize the result as a minimum value because if **all the numbers were negative**, then the result would be the **least negative** value which is how the algorithm is designed to produce.